elementary-data/py-ai-datastream/README.md

-# Data Stream
+# AI Data Stream

-This module contains code for implementing Vercel AI SDK's "Data Stream Protocol".
+This package contains an implementation of the Vercel AI SDK's "Data Stream Protocol".

+*Note: This is not an official package by Vercel, but rather a community-driven implementaion of the protocol for use with python frameworks.*

 ## Data Stream Protocol

 The Data Stream Protocol is a protocol for streaming ai chat response to the client.
 The protocol is described in the [Vercel AI SDK](https://sdk.vercel.ai/docs/ai-sdk-ui/stream-protocol#data-stream-protocol) documentation.

+*Note: This package implements Vercel's Data Stream Protocol specification.
+All credit for the protocol design and specification belongs to Vercel.
+This implementation exists solely to empower developers with additional framework options, with no intention of competing with Vercel's offerings.*

 The basic idea is that the server sends a stream of messages to the client, in the following format: